pebble/clay/README.md

 # Getting Started (CloudPebble)

 Clay will eventually be built into CloudPebble.
-However while it is still in beta, you will need to follow some steps
+However while it is still in beta, you will need to follow some steps.
+NOTE these are similar to using the SDK but instead of a data file called config.json, a javascript file config.js is required.

 1. Create a new JavaScript file called `clay.js`.
 2. Copy the contents from the **clay.js** distribution file found in the [latest release](https://github.com/pebble/clay/releases/latest) into your newly created `clay.js` file.